 As we can see in the news stories and sensationalist headlines, there’s a real temptation to see indigenous people as a monolith and ignore the real barriers to their self-directed and firmly self-chosen flourishing.
 As Enroque puts it: “We are an Amazonian tribe that for more than 100 years has been in contact with non-Indigenous society.
 Full isolation has not existed for a long time … there are still people who defend the idea that indigenous people should remain isolated and alienated from technology.
 This view is primitive and ignores the fundamental right of Indigenous peoples to decide their own futures and to have access to the same opportunities as anyone else.”

-why not use satellites? starlink, cost, lack of reliability and cost. why not just build the undersea cables needed? cost to governments, business interests not lining up with what is needed, what’s big businesses’ incentive.
+why not use satellites? starlink, cost, lack of reliabiity and cost. why not just build the undersea cables needed? cost to governments, business interests not lining up with what is needed, what’s big businesses’ incentive.

 ”For the most part, consortiums of tech and telecoms companies build the cables, and often resell bandwidth on the fibre lines to customers around the world.
 An email sent from London to New York across one of these cables can travel in under 70 milliseconds (0.07 seconds).
 Satellites, by contrast, are able to carry far less data and are much more expensive to launch and run.
 They account for a tiny fraction of intercontinental data transport and will do so for decades to come.
+For years, the subsea cable sector was driven by investments from largely state-owned telecoms operators, but over the past decade tech groups have taken their place.
+US tech behemoths, including Google, Meta and Microsoft, invested about 2bn in cables between 2016 and 2022, accounting for 15 per cent of the worldwide total.
+Over the next three years, they will pump in a further 3.9bn, or 35 per cent of the total.”

 [here be dragons; undecided on everything below]